Documentation

 (If the system cannot detect a valid `MYSQL_HOST` or `POSTGRES_HOST`, it will automatically spawn the SQLite file inside its working directory and run migrations on boot).

-While incredibly fast for reads, SQLite handles heavy concurrent writes poorly compared to dedicated databases.
-If you plan to run thousands of workflow executions per minute across multiple sub-flows natively, it is highly recommended to switch back to PostgreSQL.
+While incredibly fast for reads, SQLite handles heavy concurrent writes less efficiently than dedicated databases.
+If you plan to run thousands of workflow executions per minute, we highly recommend migrating to PostgreSQL or MySQL.